Tyrsis/SE-Client-Extender/README.md

 * Right click on the SpaceEngineers.exe file in that Bin64 directory and select "Create Shortcut"
 * Right click the shortcut that is created and modify the "Target" field.
 Go to the end of the field, hit space and type in: -plugin SEClientExtender.dll
 * Launch the game with the shortcut created.
 You may copy the shortcut to your desktop to easily run.
+* WARNING: If the game crashes on launch, this may be due to how windows handles Zone Identifiers on DLLs it doesn't know about.
+Go back to the Bin64 directory, right click on the DLLs that you extract, and click on properties.
+If you see a button "Unblock" click it, and that should solve the issue.

 ### Launching the Plugin automatically from steam